chaendizzle/Compendium/source/tasks/autonomous/autotesting.rst

 Now, you can observe the encoder values in SmartDashboard.

 Now, turn on the robot and watch the robot as other people push it straight forward at a steady rate.
 Make sure all of the encoders increase at the same time, and at the end, are about the same value.
-If an encoder stays at 0, either it's not correctly connected, the pins are wrong, or it has no power.
+If an encoder stays at 0, then either it's not correctly connected, the pins are wrong, or it has no power.
 If an encoder increases slowly, or fails to increase at some times, it's possible that the encoder shaft is slipping, or the disk is damaged, or a multitude of reasons.
 A scope can help diagnose issues with encoders not working, but that's more of an electrical task than a software one.

 If any encoders' signal wires are flipped, their number will be negative when the robot goes forwards.
 Either flip the signal wires coming from the encoder, or flip the pins in RobotMap.